apmiller108/tmp/README.md

 - [x] Write a feature test for Signing up
 - [x] Add unit tests for message view components
 - [x] Add a header to the layout
-- [ ] Add user message destroy action
+- [x] Add user message destroy action
+- [ ] On index, use stimulus to remove new message form on cancel
 - [ ] Add request specs for user messages
 - [ ] Add feature specs for user messages
 - [ ] Make sure registrations works with API